-Douglas Leon Prince is an artist whose main interests are painting and, “chronotopes” or how temporal-spatial relationships are expressed.
+Douglas Leon Prince is an artist whose main focus is alla prima painting.
+His interest within painting includes exploring “chronotopes” or how temporal-spatial relationships are expressed.
 The term, originally used in mathematics, comes from “chronos” meaning “time” and “topos” meaning “space”.

 Russian literary theorist Mikhail Bakhtin (1895–1975) used the mathematics term “chronotope” to describe literature.
 Douglas Prince has borrowed this concept for art.
 Through his travels, Douglas has realized that creative works are broadly a result of time and place.
 This inescapable providence influences creators more than is often acknowledged.
 Bound to this fate, Douglas’s goal is not focused on paths outside of these trappings but to acknowledge and explore them.

-He now lives and paints in Wiesbaden, Germany, not too far from where his great, great Grandfather, Authur Hutschenreuther was a painter at the turn of the last century.
+Recently established in Wiesbaden; not too far from where his great, great Grandfather, Authur Hutschenreuther was a painter at the turn of the last century, Douglas is delighted to share his art with you.

 “I am a wanderer, fascinated with each step of this journey.
 Come on, Ajax, we are probably late.”